Boozed driver retrieves car then crashes into ditch

 But he later got a taxi back to the hotel car park in Lincoln where he retrieved his car and drove off, crashing later in a water race on Trices Rd, Prebbleton.

-“The only thing that stopped his car going into the water and turning upside down was two tree stumps on the bank.
-If those two tree stumps weren’t there and his vehicle overturned, we would have been looking at a fatality,” Croucher said.
+Said Croucher: “The only thing that stopped his car going into the water and turning upside down was two tree stumps on the bank.
+If those two tree stumps weren’t there and his vehicle overturned, we would have been looking at a fatality.”

 The vehicle sustained extensive damage.
 The air bags were deployed and the 20-year-old received minor bruising from his seat belt.
 He was able to get out of the vehicle and phone a friend to come and pick him up.